lichen-community-systems/youme/docs/midi-events.md

 ## Note Off

 Indicates that a note has been released.
-Note that some devices send a "note on" message with a velocity of zero instead of sending "note off" messages.
-In the JSON format used by YouMe, this message would look something like:
+In the JSON format used by YouMe, this message looks something like:

 ```json5
 {